nibralab/nibralab.github.io/_posts/2015-08-08-specification-driven-development.md

 We want to write a dependency injection container following the [upcoming PSR-11 standard](https://github.com/container-interop/fig-standards/blob/master/proposed/container.md), which interface is identical to the Interop Container (despite the namespace).
-Because the PSR interface is not yet awailable, we use the PSR-11 specification, replacing 'PSR' with 'Interop'.
+Because the PSR interface is not yet available, we use the PSR-11 specification, replacing 'PSR' with 'Interop'.
 Here is the specification:

 - - -